Frity2025/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

- function that prints a string, in reverse
+a function that reverses a string